 Check for further eligibility NHS: Who should have the flu vaccine?

-25 million people in England alone are eligible for a free NHS flu jab.
+In 2019 25 million people in England alone were eligible for a free NHS flu jab.
 You can read more Flu vaccination: The main things to know about the 2019 programme.

 Not only is a flu jab worth having to avoid the chance of getting flu, it will also prevent you from passing to possible family and friends.
 Plus saves the NHS money by avoiding people being admitted with severe symptoms, let alone possible death.

 Best Time to Get Vaccinated